thatarchguy/hubot-usernowplaying/README.md

 curl --data "song=Justin Beiber - Never Say Never" http://[hubot-instance]:8080/hubot/nowplaying?user=klaw
 ```

-I included a guide on how to get scripts to do this with spotify on linux
+I included a guide on how to get scripts to do this with Spotify on Linux and OSX